 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Olearia macrodonta is a Evergreen Shrub up to 6.00 metres tall.
+Olearia macrodonta is an evergreen shrub that can grow up to 6.00 metres tall.

 Lowland to sub-alpine forest to 1300 metres, southwards from latitude 37° 30's on North and South Islands[